jlaurentiev/LING131A-Final-Project/README.md

 # LING131A-Final-Project
-Spam filter final project repository for Intro to NLP
+Spam filter final project repository for Intro to NLP - by Mingfan Chang, Sarah Hotung, John Laurentiev and Meiqi Wang

 Simply run the sms_spam.py file.
 The program will run the naive Bayes classifier on the training data and print the confusion matrix and accuracy.